leanprover/logic_and_proof_lean3/the_real_numbers.rst

 The Number Systems
 ------------------

 We have already come across some of the fundamental number systems: the natural numbers, :math:`\mathbb{N}`, the integers, :math:`\mathbb{Z}`, and the rationals, :math:`\mathbb{Q}`.
-In a sense, each subsequent element of the list was designed to remedy defects in the previous system: we can subtract any integer from any other integer and end up with another integer, and we can divide any rational number by a nonzero rational number and end up with a rational number.
+In a sense, each subsequent element of the list was designed to remedy defects in the previous system.
+We can subtract any integer from any other integer and end up with another integer, and we can divide any rational number by a nonzero rational number and end up with a rational number.

 The integers satisfy all of the following properties: